 Nevada’s mediation program requires that borrowers and the lender provide the mediator and each other with certain documents prior to the mediation.
 The borrower must provide appropriate documentation, such as financial information, so that the lender can make a determination about whether the borrower is eligible for a loan workout.
 The lender must provide documents such as the original note, deed of trust, and assignments (or certified copies).
 (Learn more about assignments.)

-One recent change to the program is that mediations held in 2013 now require a Document Conference between the lender, homeowner, and mediator to determine what documents are needed for consideration by the lender.
-Lenders are required to send to homeowners a Required Documents List five days after the conference.
-Homeowners must return the required documents to the lender and mediator within 15 days.
+Prior to the mediaiton, there is a document exchange conference between the lender, homeowner, and mediator (or the mediator must speak separately wth each party to ascertain what documents the lender needs to evaluate the homeowner for an alternative to foreclosure).
+If the lender needs certain documents, it must send the homeowner a list of required documents within five days of the document conference.
+The homeowner then gets 15 days after receiving the list to complete and return the documents.
 If you need help with this, the Home Again Nevada initiative will connect you with a HUD-approved housing counselor who can assist in preparing for mediation.
-Homeowners can call 1-855-457-4638 statewide to obtain assistance.
+Homeowners can call 855-457-4638 statewide to obtain assistance.

 Who Must Attend the Mediation